Optimize at Edge

 Add LLM-Friendly Summaries

-This opportunity identifies pages that can benefit from concise summaries to help LLMs quickly understand what the page content is about.
-For each page, the opportunity detects where a summary is most needed and creates AI-generated summaries either at the page level or section level.
-When you deploy with Optimize at Edge these summaries are inserted into the HTML that AI agents retrieve, improving the chances of having your content be described more accurately.
+This opportunity identifies high-traffic pages that can benefit from concise summaries and structured key points so LLMs can quickly understand claims on the page.
+For each page, it detects where a summary is most needed and proposes AI-generated summaries (and key points when relevant) at the page or section level, grounded in existing content.
+When you deploy with Optimize at Edge, that content is inserted into the HTML that AI agents retrieve, improving how accurately your brand is represented in AI answers.

 Add Relevant FAQs

-This opportunity flags pages where additional Q&A content could better match the user intent and prompts in AI-driven discovery.
-For each page, it proposes AI-generated FAQ blocks tied to user intent and content on the page.
-With Optimize at Edge, these FAQs are injected into the HTML, making your page more AI-friendly and increasing the likelihood that AI answers directly reflect your guidance.
+This opportunity flags high-traffic pages where additional Q&A content could better match user intent and prompts in AI-driven discovery.
+For each page, it proposes AI-generated FAQ blocks tied to your prompt set and content on the page.
+With Optimize at Edge, those FAQs are injected into the HTML, making your page more AI-friendly and increasing the likelihood that AI answers directly reflect your guidance.

 Simplify Complex Content